Tenth Legion Equestrian Roman Standard

 Legio X Equestris was Julius Caesar's favorite legion and one of the most famous units of the Roman army.

-The X fought in all the main battles of the Gallic Wars, from clashes against the Helvetii to its central role at Alesia, contributing decisively to the definitive subjugation of the peoples of Gaul.
+The X fought in all the major battles of the Gallic Wars, from the clashes against the Helvetii to its central role at Alesia, contributing decisively to the definitive subjugation of the peoples of Gaul.
 It also followed Caesar in the civil war against Pompey, distinguishing itself but also experiencing difficult moments, such as the retreat at Dyrrhachium.
-After the veterans were discharged in 45 BC, the legion was then reconstituted after Caesar's assassination, fought for the triumvirs until Philippi, and after various reorganizations, it was merged into Legio X Gemina, losing the title Equestris.
+After the veterans were discharged in 45 BC, the legion was reconstituted after Caesar's assassination, fought for the triumvirs until Philippi, and after various reorganizations, it was merged into Legio X Gemina, losing the title Equestris.

-HISTORICAL-PHILOLOGICAL VEXILLUM
+HISTORICAL-PHILOLOGICAL BANNER

 -